tdwg/rs.tdwg.org/process/process-vocabulary.md

 ![generation of machine readable metadata](images/machine-readable-mapping.png)

 Data in the generated current terms CSV file is used with a mapping table to generate machine-readable metadata about the terms.
-The mapping table is hand-generated when the vocabulary is first created and relates the header names in the current terms CSV file to the abbreviated property IRIs used in the machine readable representation.
+The mapping table is hand-edited as necessary when the vocabulary is first created and relates the header names in the current terms CSV file to the abbreviated property IRIs used in the machine readable representation.

 ![generation of human readable document](images/human-readable-mapping.png)

+### 1.3.1 Human readable document listing terms

-The current terms CSV file can also be used along with a Python build script to create a human readable terms list document.
+The current terms CSV file can also be used along with a Python build script to create a human readable document listing terms and their metadata.

+**Note:** There is a distinction between this document listing terms and a "term list" document. *Term list* is a technical term defined in [section 3.3.3 of the SDS](http://rs.tdwg.org/sds/doc/specification/) denoting a list of terms incorporated into a vocabulary that share a common namespace.
+Therefore, a "term list" document is a document that describes all of the terms included in a term list.
+The document listing terms that is described here may or may not be the same as a "term list" document since it can include terms from a single namespace or terms from an entire vocabulary that consists of multiple term lists.

-During the initial vocabulary development process, the build script can be used to generate draft term list documents for review.
-Re-running the build script will cause changes or corrections made to the hand generated CSV file to be reflected in a revised term list document.
+During the initial vocabulary development process, the build script can be used to generate drafts for review of the document listing terms.
+Re-running the build script will cause changes or corrections made to the hand generated CSV file to be reflected in a revised document listing terms.

 ## 1.4 How to use this document